-Mechanics, Grammar, Professional Format Mainly error free.Uses APA citation correctly.
-A few minor errors in usage, grammar, or mechanics.
-Some errors in usage, grammar, and mechanics, beginning to interfere with the Frequent errors in usage, grammar, and mechanics, interfering with the 2.4-0 • Numerous errors in usage, grammar, and mechanics, affecting the Meets and exceeds all requirements for an excellent academic response.
+Grammar, Professional Format • Mainly error free. • A few minor errors in usage, grammar, or usage, grammar, and usage, gramm Uses APA citation correctly.
+Meets and exceeds all requirements for an excellent academic response.
 Meets and exceeds all requirements of the assignment.
 Generally uses APA citation correctly.
 Meets requirements for a well written academic response.
-Meets requirements of the assignment. readability and meaning of the paper.
-Uses APA citation inconsistently and with some errors.
+Meets requirements of the assignment.
+Meets requirements of the assignment.
 Meets some requirements for an academic response.
-Meets some of the requirements of the assignment. readability and meaning of the paper. • Use of APA citation contains many errors.
-Meets a few requirements for an academic response. • Meets few requirements of the assignment. readability and meaning of the paper. • Many errors in APA citation, demonstrating lack of citation knowledge. • Does not meet enough requirements for an academic response. • Does not meet any requirements of the assignment.
+Meets some of the requirements of the assignment.
+Meets some of the requirements of the assignment.
+A k k se.